-Yellow evening primrose (Oenothera biennis L) is a sweet little wildflower that does well in almost any part of the United States.
-Though it is a wildflower, the evening primrose plant is as likely to be scorned as a weed as it is to be welcomed into the flower bed.
+Yellow evening primrose (Oenothera biennis L) is a sweet little flowering plant that does well in almost any part of the United States.
+An early spring wildflower, the common evening primrose plant is often just as likely to be scorned as a weed as it is to be welcomed into the flower bed.

 About the Yellow Evening Primrose Plant

 The evening primrose plant is a native wildflower in North America.
 It grows in abundance and is sometimes mistaken for a dandelion.
 As the name suggests, the yellow evening primrose blossoms open up in the evening and the blooms stay open into the early morning.
 The plant produces lovely, lightly scented yellow blossoms from May to July that range in size from 1 to 2 inches (2.5-5 cm.).
 The stems, which are slightly fuzzy, can grow up to 4 inches (10 cm.) tall.
 In most areas, evening primroses produce flowers from early June to September.

 Part of the reason many people regard this plant as a weed is that evening primrose is extremely easy to grow.
 The plant’s seed pods resemble capsules with wings and are ½ to ¾ inches (1-2 cm.) long, holding more than a hundred seeds each.
 Simply spread the seeds where you would like them to grow, making sure the soil is not too wet, since these plants can be prone to root rot.
 The evening primrose plant is happiest in dry open areas with full sun.
 Choose an area similar to the open meadows where they naturally thrive in the wild in well-drained, rocky soil with some moisture.

 The evening primrose is a biennial that will reseed itself wherever you plant it, but it is not very invasive and will remain well behaved in your flower beds.
 This plant does not transplant well, so plan ahead.
 It naturalizes with ease and will fill a border beautifully.
 It is highly drought tolerant.